 In most circumstances, successfully repositioning a bedridden patient will require nurses and caregivers to take steps to improve the individual’s comfort as much as possible.
 For instance, pillows are used as necessary to elevate the person’s arms and head for comfort purposes.

-Unfortunately, if a patient cannot inform the care provider that he or she is comfortable, then they will need to use their own professional judgement.
+Unfortunately, if a patient cannot inform the care provider that he or she is comfortable, then they will need to use their own professional judgment.
 If something doesn’t appeal to be comfortable, then it probably isn’t, so you’ll need to make adjustments until the patient appears to be as content as possible.

-Ideally, reducing bed sores will mean alternating between the right side, left side, and back every few hours while the patient is awake.
+Ideally, reducing bedsores will mean alternating between the right side, left side, and back every few hours while the patient is awake.